Explore Eight Workshop Tracks at the Symposium on Transforming the Postsecondary Experience™

 Participants will leave with:

-• Facilitate collaborative conversations that lead to evidence‑informed improvement.
+• Facilitate collaborative conversations that support evidence-informed improvement.

-• An outline for an institutional self‑study focused on graduate students.
+• A draft outline for conducting an institutional self-study centered on graduate students.

-• A plan for convening stakeholders and gathering evidence.
+• A plan for convening stakeholders and gathering meaningful evidence.

-• Clear next steps to initiate improvement efforts on their campus.
+• Clear next steps to launch or enhance improvement efforts on their campus.

 Leading Institutional Transformation for Student Success